 The Large Combustion Plant Directive applies to combustion plants with a thermal output greater than 50 MW.

-There is information on the Defra website.
+There is information on Environmental permitting and the LCPD on the .gov website.
 There is also a guidance document available.

 Ash dieback (Chalara Fraxinea) Regulations